Cotidianul

-Cotidianul (meaning The Daily in English) is a Romanian language newspaper published in Bucharest, Romania.
+Cotidianul (meaning The Daily in English) is a Romanian-language newspaper published in Bucharest, Romania.

 History and profile

-Founded by Ion Raţiu, Cotidianul was first published on 10 May 1991 and was the first privately held newspaper in Romania following the Romanian Revolution of 1989.
+Founded by Ion Rațiu, Cotidianul was first published on 10 May 1991 and was the first privately held newspaper in Romania following the Romanian Revolution of 1989.
 The paper had its headquarters in Bucharest.
 It was published Monday to Saturday in Berliner format.

 Cotidianul ceased print publication on 23 December 2009 due to financial difficulties, but remains active as an online news source.
 The owners announced the closure was temporary due to insolvency, but no buyers was found.

 Since November 2016, the newspaper appears again in print.